Vkiranraj/llmTextGenerator/LOCAL_DEPLOYMENT.md

 3. **Monitor** - Background monitoring service
 4. **Nginx** - Reverse proxy and static file server (port 80)

-**Note**: Both local and Railway deployment use the same single container approach for consistency.

 ### Database

 The application uses SQLite by default for local development.
 The database file is stored in `./backend/data/url_monitor.db`.